 - Early morning yoga & breakfast to prepare for a culture/hiking day

 - Drive to the Pallata community and a hike through the native-tree forests of Queuñua, Chachacomo & Unca

 - This route is rarely traveled by tourist and is a day of deep connection to the incredible Andean outdoors

-- Hike to the Wari, then Inca, Pumamarca archeological site
+- Hike to the ancient Wari Pumamarca archeological site

 - Lunch at an organic farm set on an old Incan terrace